9 Impressive Benefits of Green Moong Sprouts

 8. May Reduce the Risk of Cancer

-Cellular studies suggest that peptides, proteins, and phenolic acids from mung beans may slow the growth of cancer cells such as breast cancer, digestive system cancer, leukemia, skin cancer, and adenocarcinoma cells (cancer that starts in glandular tissue).
+Cellular studies suggest that peptides, proteins, and phenolic acids found in mung beans may slow the growth of several types of cancer cells, including breast cancer, digestive system cancers, leukemia, skin cancer, and adenocarcinoma cells.

 9. May Enhance Skin Health

-Mung bean sprouts may offer impressive skin benefits due to their rich content of antioxidants, vitamins, and bioactive compounds.
+Mung bean sprouts may also support healthy skin due to their rich content of antioxidants, vitamins, and bioactive compounds.

 Takeaways